 When a sewage backup happens, you need to move quickly.
 Evacuate young children, elderly, people with asthma and weak immune systems first.
-Then call a plumber or cleanup specialist.
-We can help you find a restoration specialist near you.

 Sometimes you can manage small sewage spills without professional help.
 Small spills are typically confined to a bathroom or part of a kitchen.
 Major spills, however, require professional help.
 Sewage is a natural delivery method for disease and infection.